 Ice and snow can add a lot of unnecessary weight to your car and increase wind resistance, which can both hurt your fuel mileage.
 Also, remove any items you keep in the trunk that are not needed, so you do not have extra weight in the car.

 Keeping your car washed and waxed improves aerodynamics and therefore, effects fuel economy.
 Engineer Tom Wagner Jr. reported to Stretcher.com (as in stretching your dollars) a 7% improvement in fuel economy, from 15 to 16 mpg, during a 1,600-mile trip.

 Running your air conditioner does cause your vehicle to consume more fuel, but driving with your windows rolled down can be even worse due to the increase of drag on the vehicle.
 If you are driving slowly, such as around town on in city traffic, then you are better off leaving your windows open, if at all possible.
 For highway driving, roll up the windows and turn the air conditioning on.

 A little planning can made a big difference in fuel economy.
 When your engine is cold, it uses more fuel than when it is warm.
-Combining errands can improve your gas mileage because your engine will be warm for more of the trip.
+Combining errands can improve your gas mileage, because your engine will be warm for more of the trip.
 It might also mean you travel less total miles.
-According to the DOE, several short trips all begun with a cold start can use twice as much fuel as a single, longer trip that covers the same distance.
+According to the DOE, several short trips all beginning with a cold start can use twice as much fuel as a single, longer trip that covers the same distance.